 XNote is a Thunderbird add-on that allows you to attach notes to individual e-mail messages.
-Initially released by StarXpert, it seems the original developers of XNote ended development of it.
+Initially released by StarXpert, the original developers of XNote ended development of it.
 I ported XNote to Thunderbird 3 in December 2009 and sent them an e-mail containing the first version of the port, but did not get an answer.
-Consequently, I am currently maintaining XNote for Thunderbird 3.
+Consequently, I have been maintaining XNote since Thunderbird 3.

 Testing with a clean/new Thunderbird profile: Create a new profile and check whether the issue is reproducible with the newly created profile.
 You don't have to migrate/configure all your data and accounts to the new profile.
 For testing it is usually sufficient to just copy the old "Mail/Local Folders/Inbox" file to the new profile while Thunderbird is closed, delete the corresponding Inbox.msf file of the new profile, and start Thunderbird to see whether your issue is reproducible.